-Last year I injured my shoulder at the gym.
-It was so bad I couldn’t swim or weight train or even lift my l left arm over my head for yoga poses for a full 8 months while it healed.
-Fortunately I worked with a knowledgeable rehab trainer and awesome physiotherapist, Line Troster, and have now regained full mobility in my shoulder.
-The bad news is, I recently went for a bone density scan and was dismayed to learn I had gone from low risk to medium risk for osteoporosis.
-I’m sure the reason for this is my enforced 8 months of inactivity and isn’t just a given because I happened to turn 55.
+A few years ago, I injured my shoulder at the gym.
+It was so bad I couldn’t swim or weight train or even lift my left arm over my head for yoga poses for a full eight months while it healed.
+Fortunately, at the time I worked with a knowledgeable rehab trainer and awesome physiotherapist, Line Troster, and regained full mobility in my shoulder.
+The bad news was when I went for a bone density scan some time later, I was dismayed to learn I had gone from low risk to medium risk for osteoporosis.
+I’m sure the reason for this was my eight months of inactivity and isn’t just a given because I happened to be in my mid-fifties.

-Osteoporosis is on the rise in north America – and while inactivity and obesity are factors, there is also a direct correlation between cow’s milk and osteoporosis.
-Cow’s milk has been found to actually block the absorption of calcium and drinking milk and is not the bone-healthy option it was once considered to be, and prescription drugs are certainly not the answer.
-I recently did an article that explores these findings about cow’s milk and gives healthy, proven methods for getting your calcium “without the cow”.
-To receive your free copy of this article please send me your request by email to: [email protected]
+Osteoporosis is on the rise in North America – and while inactivity and obesity are factors, there also appears to be a correlation between cow’s milk and osteoporosis.
+Cow’s milk is not necessarily the bone-healthy option it was once considered to be, and prescription drugs are certainly not the answer.
+Our book.
+Passageways to Wellness covers this and also includes healthy proven options to obtain Calcium Without The Cow…

-My shoulder injury forced me to give up my much loved activity that I thrive on and disrupted my life but in the grand scope of things it was minor compared to the debilitating effects of chronic osteoporosis.
+Back to my story, my shoulder injury forced me to give up my much loved activity that I thrive on and disrupted my life, but in the grand scope of things it was minor compared to the debilitating effects of chronic osteoporosis.

 Zucchini Ginger Tahini Rolls